-If you would like to perform more advanced searches, such as searching for a string in a specific metadata field or searching for specific file attributes (size, last edited, etc.), you must use the Advanced Search.
-This option is accessed either by clicking on the Search button on the toolbar or using the shortcut Ctrl-F (Command-F on the Mac).
+If you would like to perform more advanced searches, such as searching for a string in a specific metadata field or searching for specific file attributes (size, last edited, etc.), you can use Advanced Search.
+This option is accessed either by selecting Search on the toolbar or using the shortcut Ctrl-F (Command-F on the Mac).

-The Search dialog will open.
-You can combine up to four searches (i.e. strings of one or more words) by using the AND, OR and NOT operators shown as checkboxes underneath the search text field.
-For each of these four searches, you may specify whether you wish to search in all metadata fields or in a specific one.
+The Search dialog opens.
+You can combine up to four searches (i.e. strings of one or more words) by using the AND, OR, and NOT operators shown as checkboxes underneath the search text field.
+For each of these four searches, you can specify whether you to search in all metadata fields or in a specific field.

 If you insert two or more words into the search field, you will be searching for files containing this exact combination of characters in this exact order.
-Thus, inserting George Bush into the search field will only return files with this exact string in any of the metadata fields.
-Files with the string George W. Bush will not match the search string and hence not be shown.
-Also note that the search is case insensitive, i.e. searching for George Bush or george bush will return the same files.
+For example, if you enter Homer Simpson in the search field will only return files with this exact string in any of the metadata fields.
+Files with the string Homer Jay Simpson will not match the search string and will not be shown.
+Also, note that the search is case insensitive, i.e. searching for Homer Simpson or homer simpson returns the same files.

-When creating searches, you can make use of the * to match any number of characters (including zero).
+When creating searches, you can use the * (asterisk) to match any number of characters (including zero).

-For example, shoe* will match shoe, shoes, shoestring, etc.
+For example, shoe* will match shoe, shoes, shoestring, and so on.

 Reusing metadata in searches